tanknft/cardano-stake-pool-guides/1-secure-the-servers.md

 ## Creating a Non-root User with sudo Privileges

-{% hint style="info" %}
 Make a habit of logging to your server using a non-root account.
 This will prevent the accidental deletion of files if you make a mistake.
 For instance, the command rm can wipe your entire server if run incorrectly using by a root user.
-{% endhint %}

-{% hint style="warning" %}
 :fire: **Tip**: Do NOT routinely use the root account.
 Use `su` or `sudo`, always.
-{% endhint %}

 SSH to your server